Diana5B/LineFollower/README.md

 - Medium breadboard
 - Wires (M - F, M - M), zip-ties, screws as needed

   For the chassis we cut into a foam board after measuring an apropriate distance between the wheels and for the sensor.
-We improvised "pockets" for the breadboard and battery and we secured the Arduino board and the motors using zip-ties.
+Zip-ties were employed to fasten the breadboard and battery, while we utilized additional zip-ties to secure the Arduino board and motors in place.

 ### Driver Connection table
 ![driver](https://github.com/Diana5B/IntroductionToRobotics/assets/115624763/6ff3e419-10f6-4da1-8ee2-fd11d2852a0a)